humphreys-lab/humphreys-lab.github.io/_pages/people.md

 <hr />

-If you are looking for a Masters level guided research project in the Netherlands, please get in touch!
+If you are looking for a Masters level guided research project in the Netherlands in a field related to our research, please get in touch!

 <br />